Alarbon/wheatherAPP/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## API Configuration

+To configure the API for this project, locate the file containing your API key in the project directory.
+Replace the placeholder with your own API key to enable proper functionality.
+Obtain your personal API key from [OpenWeatherMap](https://openweathermap.org/api).